Tender, fluffy rolls hot from the oven are a must have for your holiday dinner.

 - For cinnamon rolls: Roll ⅓ the dough to a 9x18-inch rectangle.
 Brush with 1 TBSP butter, and then add ½ cup light brown sugar mixed with 2 tsp cinnamon.
 Roll up, starting at wide side.
 Seal by pinching edges of dough into roll.
 Stretch roll to 20 inches.
 Tie off (see below) into 20 slices, and place in buttered 9x13x2-inch pan or a little apart on buttered baking sheet.
 Cover and let rise until indentation remains after touching.
 Bake about 30 minutes in preheated 375°F oven.
 Brush tops of rolls with milk and sprinkle with sugar.
 Note: ⅓ to ½ cup raisins, currants, or nuts may be added to the above cinnamon/sugar filling.
 To "Tie-Off" dough, take a piece of strong thread or dental floss, about 16 inches long, slip under roll of dough and cross on top to cut slices smoothly and quickly.

-- Red Star Yeast recipe featured at Barbara Bakes.
+- Red Star Yeast recipe.
+Photo by Barbara Bakes.

 Serving size: 1 Roll Calories: 70 Total Fat: 1.5g Saturated fat: 0g Carbohydrates: 13g Sugar: 2g Sodium: 80mg Fiber: 0g Protein: 2g Cholesterol: 5mg